GabrielaMoralesS/EKDI-atlas/docs/methodology.md

 **Where may the gap between recorded botanical evidence and current habitat condition have grown large enough to justify ecological re verification?**

-EKDI does not treat older records as incorrect.
-A record is evidence about a moment in time.
-EKDI flags where that moment may no longer represent the present ecological context — and therefore where field or herbarium re-verification is most likely to be informative.

-This framing follows the same broad logic as sample-bias and survey-gap approaches in biodiversity informatics, but adds a temporal-decay dimension: not only where sampling is sparse, but where existing evidence may have become stale relative to landscape change.

 ## What EKDI Needs